Cricket World Cup: Afghanistan eyeing semi-final place after 'amazing rise' with Australia up next on Tuesday

 It is remarkable that a side playing in the lowest tier of international cricket 15 years ago, when they faced the likes of Japan, Botswana, Bahamas and Jersey, are shining at the elite level.
 That a side who never play at home - and always worry about what is going on at home - are beating such established cricketing nations.

 But it is not remarkable when you consider the quality of player they possess.
-Long gone are the days where leg-spin maestro Rashid Khan keeps the team afloat.
-He is still around - bagging seven wickets in the tournament, including three against a spin-befuddled England - but now has support, particularly in the spin department.
+Long gone are the days where leg-spin maestro Rashid Khan keeps the team afloat single-handedly.
+He is still around - bagging seven wickets in this tournament, including three against a spin-befuddled England - but now has support.
+Lots of it.

 He has had that for a while in fellow former captain Mohammad Nabi, 38, who claimed two wickets with his wily off-breaks against England and three-for versus Netherlands.